Local Offer - Early Years - Childcare and Early Education

 An early years provider looks after children aged 0-5 years.
 They can include childminder’s, day nurseries, pre-schools, and holiday play schemes.
 It can also include childcare in your own home such as nannies and au-pairs.

-How do I find and choose a provider?
+How do I find a childcare provider?

 Choosing the right early years provider can be a difficult decision for a parent or carer, particularly if the child has special educational needs and/or a disability (SEND).
 You might feel nervous about leaving your child but remember that early education can play an important role in child development as it gives children an opportunity to mix with others, gain independence and learn new skills.